 A REMIC isn't subject to Oregon tax; the income is taxable to the holders of the REMIC's interests under ORS Chapter 316, 317, or 318, whichever is applicable.
-A REMIC must file Form OR-20-INC if it receives prohibited transaction income from Oregon sources or has any resident holders of a residual interest.
+A REMIC must file Form OR-20-INC if it receives prohibited transaction income from Oregon sources.
 Income is from an Oregon source if it comes from tangible property located in Oregon or from intangible property used in Oregon.

 All REMICs required to file must file Form OR-20-INC and include a complete copy of federal Form 1066.
 The REMIC must also include a federal Schedule Q for each residual interest holder for each quarter of the tax year.
-Enter the amount of net income from prohibited transactions from federal Form 1066 Schedule J (ORS 314.260).
+Report the amount of net income from prohibited transactions from federal Form 1066 Schedule J (ORS 314.260).